tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_structure.md

 ```

  * Called when a player upgrades the grade of a BuildingBlock
- * Returning true will cancel the upgrade
+ * Returning true overrides the upgrade